 “Worry does not empty tomorrow of its sorrow, it empties today of its strength.”

 Worry is, by definition, future oriented and usually involves “what if” thinking.
-As a caregiver, do you have any “what if” thoughts keeping you up at night or distracting and stressing you during the day?
+There is quite a lot of “what if” thinking for daughters and sons with aging parents.
+Do any of these “what if” thoughts keep you up at night or distract and stress you during the day?

 - What if they fall and break something?

 - What if I can’t take care of them any longer?